Sgt W G Radcliffe

 After the war he became a Customs and Excise Officer, and was also attached to the recruiting branch of the RCAF Reserve.
-Bill Radcliffe died on 5 July 1952 when his car failed to go round a bend in the road, went into the Fraser River where he drowned.
+Bill Radcliffe died on 5 July 1952 when his car failed to go round a bend in the road and went into the Fraser River, where he drowned.
 It was thought he had had a blackout.
 He was cremated and his ashes were scattered by his colleagues in the RCAF Reserve over his favourite mountain, Burnaby Mountain in Canada (also known as Eagle Mountain).

 He had married Joyce Palfreyman, an English WAAF, and they had three children.
 Following his death, Joyce returned to the UK with the children to be nearer her own family.

 Footnote: It is interesting to note that there were two Canadian-born flight engineers on the Dams Raid.
 Both joined the RAF as ground staff before the war, and became flight engineers when the positions became available in 1942.
 The other was Sgt Charles Brennan in John Hopgood’s crew who was born in Calgary, Alberta in 1916.
 His family emigrated back to the UK in 1928.

 Thanks to Dorothy Bailey for help with this article.

 Rank and decorations as of 16 May 1943.

 John Sweetman, The Dambusters Raid, Cassell 2002

 Dave Birrell, Big Joe McCarthy, Wingleader Publishing, 2012

 George ‘Johnny’ Johnson, The Last British Dambuster, Ebury Press, 2014